drewmobile/instagram-autoposter/README.md

 AWS_PROFILE=instagram-poster
 TEST_VIDEO_KEY=Animation Reels by The Digital Era page (314).mp4

-4. Run the One-Time Test Script
+4. Run the Test Script

 python test_post.py

-This script will:

-    Generate a pre-signed S3 video URL

-    Upload the video via /media

-    Poll /media for FINISHED status

-    Call /media_publish to post to the feed

 5. Expected Result

-A successful Instagram post should appear on the linked business account.
-The script will log each API step, including status and errors (if any).
+    Script generates a pre-signed S3 video URL

+    Uploads to Instagram via /media

+    Polls for processing status

+    Publishes to Instagram feed using /media_publish

+    Output is printed in terminal

+🔁 Option 2: Automated Posting with instpost.py

+This script is designed to automatically post one unposted video at a time from the S3 bucket.
+Run the Main Script

+python instpost.py

+Expected Result

+    Scans drews-instagram-bucket for unposted videos

+    Selects one at random

+    Posts to Instagram using the same API steps

+    Logs output and marks video as posted

+    Intended to run via scheduled cron job

+✔️ Option 3: Verification Post with verify_instagram_post.py

+This script is used to verify posting capability using a known small video, uploaded as a REEL.
+Run the Script

+python verify_instagram_post.py

+What It Does

+    Uses a hardcoded test video:
+    Animation Reels by The Digital Era page (314).mp4

+    Generates a pre-signed S3 URL

+    Uploads video to /media with media_type=REELS

+    Polls the media container until status_code = FINISHED

+    Publishes to feed via /media_publish

+    Logs each step of the process and prints any errors

 📌 Additional Notes

-    This tool is used only internally by our brand.
+    This tool is used only internally by our brand

-    It does not collect, store, or process user data.
+    It does not collect, store, or process user data

-    All video content is owned and created by us.
+    All video content is created and owned by us

-    No third-party or public users interact with the tool.
+    No public or third-party users interact with this system